 And my eye site is getting worse.

-And my knee – that cranky grinding knee – has run hundreds, if not thousands, of miles for me.
+And my knee – that cranky grinding knee – has run hundreds of miles for me.

 My eyes.
 What would I do without these eyes.
 I have taken advantage of them, left them unprotected in the sun.
 I don’t go in for eye-checkups.
 And I don’t eat my carrots.
 (Do you remember that…when you were young were you always told to eat your carrots for your eyes?)